agraef/midizap/README.md

 flag  ::= "-" | "+" | "=" | "<" | ">" | "~"
 ~~~

 Case is ignored here, so `CC`, `cc` or even `Cc` are considered to be exactly the same token by the parser, although by convention we usually write them in uppercase.
 Numbers are always integers in decimal.
 The meaning of the `msg` number depends on the context (octave number for notes and key pressure, controller or program number in the range 0..127 for other messages, MIDI channel number in the range 1..16 for the special `CH` token).
 This can optionally be followed by a number in brackets, denoting a nonzero step size.
 Also optionally, a suffix with a third number (after the dash) denotes the MIDI channel in the range 1..16; otherwise the default MIDI channel is used (which is always 1 on the left-hand side, but can be set on the right-hand side with the `CH` token).
-The optional "increment" flag at the end of a token indicates a "data" translation which responds to incremental (up/down) value changes rather than key presses, cf. *Key and Data Input* below.
+The optional "increment" flag at the end of a token indicates a "data" translation which responds to incremental (up/down) value changes rather than key presses, cf.\ *Key and Data Translations* below.

 ## Octave Numbering